 Katie Murphy is the Data Manager for Stamford Cradle to Career.
 She has over a decade of experience in the nonprofit sector working for both domestic and international organizations.
 Her work has focused on helping community organizations strengthen their data collection abilities while empowering them to make actionable decisions based on their data.
 She has a MS in Measurement and Evaluation from American University and a BA in English from Fordham University.
 Katie is passionate about the collaborative nature of Cradle to Career’s work and is motivated by inspiring communities to use their existing resources to create meaningful change.

-Tashiiyana Shuler-Drakes is the Project Associate for Stamford Cradle to Career.
+Tashiiyana Shuler-Drakes is the Community Engagement Manager for Stamford Cradle to Career.
 She has four years of experience working at nonprofits and six years of experience working in education as an advocate, tutor, and mentor.
 She has a BA from Mount Holyoke College and is currently working on a Master’s of Applied Psychology at Post University.
 Tashi is passionate about equity, education, and advocacy.
 She has been committed to Stamford Cradle to Career for the past three years because of their constant effort toward ensuring that every child has access to the tools required for their educational success.

 Akosua Agyei is the College and Career Readiness Manager for Stamford Cradle to Career.
 She has experience in higher education administration and in K-12 schools, with a focus on access to postsecondary education for marginalized students, building culturally responsive structures of support, and educational equity.
 She has an M. Ed in Higher Education Administration from the University of Massachusetts Amherst and a B.S in Nutritional Sciences from the University of Connecticut.
 Akosua is passionate about the work of Cradle to Career because she believes in the power of social justice and educational equity to uproot systems of inequities within education and our society, and envision spaces that holistically center the identities and experiences of individuals from underrepresented backgrounds.
 She values authentic community engagement and working intentionally alongside communities to support, uplift, and advocate for the youth and members of the community.